RedMarbles/ubuntu-scripts/README.md

 # ubuntu-scripts
-Scripts to set up and use ubuntu
+Simple scripts to set up tools in Ubuntu, as well as scripted tools for everyday use.